 Where to Get Permanent Jewelry

 Chances are your local jeweler or one within driving distance is offering the service (often it’s by appointment or promoted as a shopping event to attend with friends).
-To ensure the quality of the permanent bracelet chain and its proper assembly on your wrist, you should only entrust the zapping task to a jewelry store professional.
+To ensure the quality of the permanent bracelet chain and its proper assembly on your wrist, you should only entrust the zapping task to a jewelry store professional who knows how to do permanent jewelry.
 In an effort to capitalize on the trend, some hair and nail salons and other establishments are starting to offer permanent bracelets but usually the zapper is using amateur equipment and lacks the expertise necessary to ensure a secure—and lasting—fit.

 The jeweler will have different chain styles available, including some that are set with gemstones or come with the option of adding a charm.
-Typically, the price for permanent 14k gold chain options range from $25 to $50 per inch, depending on your unique measurements and desired fit.
+Typically, the price for permanent 14k gold chain options vary depending on your unique measurements and desired fit.

 Can You Remove Permanent Jewelry?